The Best Places to Visit in Basque Country

 Saint-Jean-Pied-de-Port

-This small town in the Pyrenees is best known as the starting point of the Camino de Santiago’s well-traveled “French Way” route.
-The first day of the hike takes pilgrims up through the Pyrenees into Spain–in fact, “pied de port” in the town’s name means “foot of the pass,” referring to the Roncevaux Pass the famous trail traverses.
+This small town in the Pyrenees is best known as a gateway to the Camino de Santiago’s well-traveled “French Way” route.
+The first day of the hike takes pilgrims through the Pyrenees into Spain.
+In fact, “pied de port” in the town’s name means “foot of the pass,” referring to the Roncevaux Pass that the famous trail traverses.

-You certainly don’t have to be a pilgrim to visit Saint-Jean-Pied-de-Port though.
-The picturesque village offers additional historical and culinary attractions, plus plenty of small shops and galleries to browse during your stay.
+You certainly don’t have to be a pilgrim to visit Saint-Jean-Pied-de-Port.
+The charming village offers additional historical and culinary attractions.
+Plus there are plenty of small shops and galleries to browse during your stay.

 Highlights of Saint-Jean-Pied-de-Port: